 Periodically, the HRC committee compares executive compensation levels with other Canadian small cap public companies in the automotive industry.
-This testing of compensation levels is done with respect to base salary and annual bonus.
+This testing of compensation levels is done with respect to base salary and annual bonus and long term incentives.
 This process is undertaken every four years.
-The last one was undertaken in 2018 with the assistance of outside advisors - Mercers Canada. and accordingly in 2022 another one will be undertaken.
-The process involves the selection of a peer group of fifteen small cap public companies in the automotive and other manufacturing industries based on annual sales, assets and market capitalization as of February 28, 2018 ("Peer Group").
-The Peer Group consists primarily of Canadian public companies but does also include US public companies as well.
-A majority of the Peer Group companies were within .5 to 2 times Exco's level of annual sales, assets and market capitalization and the remainder were within .33 to 3 times Exco's asset sales, assets and market capitalization.
+The last one was undertaken in 2018 with the assistance of outside advisors - Mercers Canada. and accordingly in 2022 Mercers was once again engaged to carry out such a study.
+The process involves the selection of a peer group of fifteen predominantly small cap public companies in the automotive and inductrial sector based on annual sales, assets and market capitalization as of July 22, 2022 ("Peer Group").
+The Peer Group consists primarily of Canadian public companies but includes US public companies as well.
+Eleven of the Peer Group companies were within .5 to 2 times Exco's level of annual sales, assets and market capitalization and three more were within .33 to 3 times Exco's annual sales, assets and market capitalization.
 This provided guidance to the HRC committee on executive compensation and allowed the HRC committee to evaluate market compensation information and ensure that the HRC committee's approach is appropriate and is generally consistent with compensation trends in the marketplace.
-Mercers was paid \$8,500 for its services in this regard.
+Mercers was paid \$30,000 for its services in this regard.
 In addition, the Executive Chair and members of the HRC committee are either directors or officers of Canadian automotive and other industrial manufacturing companies and are therefore intimately familiar with compensation levels and trends in both southern Ontario and globally.

-For fiscal 2021 the HRC committee quantified and reviewed all elements of the compensation of Exco's named executive officers listed in the Summary Compensation Table, below ("NEOs").
+For fiscal 2022 the HRC committee quantified and reviewed all elements of the compensation of Exco's named executive officers listed in the Summary Compensation Table, below ("NEOs").
 The HRC committee also quantified and reviewed the projected payouts to the NEOs and awards under our share option plan and other payouts.
-The HRC committee reviewed this information in preliminary form in September 2021 and then in at a meeting held on December 1, 2021 when the audited financial results for the fiscal year were known.
+The HRC committee reviewed this information in preliminary form on July 28, 2022 and then at meetings held on September 9, October 4 and November 29, 2022 when the audited financial results for the fiscal year were known.
 This ensured that the HRC committee had a complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.